pwaring/technical-talks/freelancing-barcamp/slides.md

  - Blog if you have time
  - Keyword-rich domain

-# Time management

- - Sales meetings are expensive - ration them
- - First hour meeting + travel is free, then charge

 # Money management

  - Cash flow is everything
  - Strict credit terms - 14 days or less
  - Every payment, move 30% into liability account
  - Use this account solely for settling tax bill

-# Value Added Tax

- - Effectively adds 20% to your prices
- - Not everyone can reclaim it
- - Paperwork and penalties if you get it wrong
- - Avoid if possible

-# Terms of business agreements

- - Reply to every initial enquiry with these
- - Make everyone sign before starting work
- - Keep them short and simple
- - Email me if you want mine

 # Mistakes to avoid